mongator/factory/doc/01_usage.md

 Once you have defined a blueprint, you’re ready to create documents with Factory.

-You can add overrides for the defined blueprints, if you need diferent values.
+You can add overrides for the defined blueprints, if you need different values.

-Based on our previous defined blueprint `DefaultAritcle`, here’s some examples of how you might create some article documents:
+Based on our previous defined blueprint `DefaultAritcle`, here are some examples of how you could create some article documents:

 ### Example #1: Without overrides